-The holders of the (i) Founder Shares and the Class A ordinary shares issuable upon conversion of Founder Shares, (ii) Forward Purchase Shares, (iii) Private Placement Warrants and the Class A ordinary shares underlying such Private Placement Warrants and (iv) warrants that may be issued upon conversion of Working Capital Loans and the Class A ordinary shares underlying such warrants will have registration rights to require us to register a sale of any of our securities held by them and our any other securities acquired by them prior to the consummation of our initial Business Combination pursuant to a registration rights agreement entered into in connection with the IPO.
-Pursuant to the registration rights agreement and assuming \$1,500,000 of Working Capital Loans are converted into additional Private Placement Warrants, we will be obligated to register up to 21,588,750 Class A ordinary shares and 8,345,000 Private Placement Warrants.
-The number of Class A ordinary shares includes (i) 8,243,750 Class A ordinary shares to be issued upon conversion of the Founder Shares, (ii) 5,000,000 Forward Purchase Shares, (iii) 6,845,000 Class A ordinary shares underlying the Private Placement Warrants and (iv) 1,500,000 Class A ordinary shares underlying the warrants issuable upon conversion of Working Capital Loans.
-The number of warrants includes 6,845,000 Private Placement Warrants and 1,500,000 additional warrants issuable upon the conversion of Working Capital Loans.
+The holders of the (i) Founder Shares and the Class A ordinary shares issuable upon conversion of Founder Shares, (ii) Forward Purchase Shares, (iii) Private Placement Warrants and the Class A ordinary shares underlying such Private Placement Warrants and (iv) warrants that may be issued upon conversion of working capital loans and the Class A ordinary shares underlying such warrants will have registration rights to require us to register a sale of any of our securities held by them and our any other securities acquired by them prior to the consummation of our initial Business Combination pursuant to a registration rights agreement entered into in connection with the IPO.
+Pursuant to the registration rights agreement and assuming \$1,500,000 of working capital loans are converted into additional Private Placement Warrants, we will be obligated to register up to 21,588,750 Class A ordinary shares and 8,345,000 Private Placement Warrants.
+The number of Class A ordinary shares includes (i) 8,243,750 Class A ordinary shares to be issued upon conversion of the Founder Shares, (ii) 5,000,000 Forward Purchase Shares, (iii) 6,845,000 Class A ordinary shares underlying the warrants issuable upon conversion of working capital loans.
+The number of warrants includes 6,845,000 Private Placement Warrants and 1,500,000 additional warrants issuable upon the conversion of working capital loans.
 The holders of these securities are entitled to make up to three demands, excluding short form demands, that we register such securities.
-In addition, the holders have certain "piggy-back" registration rights with respect to registration statements.
+In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial Business Combination.
+We will bear the expenses incurred in connection with the filing of any such registration statements.